WhatTheDickens/lit-dig-age/command-line/journal-script.md

 The second line, beginning with `code`, tells your computer to open the file that the first line just created.

+Each of these lines is its own command.
+When the script runs, the commands will be executed in sequence: (1) Create the file (2) Open the file in
+VS Code.

 You may be wondering about the `~/` in the file path contained in each line of code.
 It's just a useful shorthand for `/Users/yourusername`.

 ## Make your script executable

-If you're a Windows user, you should now be able to go to `/Users/yourusername/scripts` (aka `~/scripts`) and double-click `journal.sh` to make the code run.
+If you're a Windows user, you should now be able to go to `/Users/yourusername/scripts` (aka `~/scripts`) in your GUI and double-click `journal.sh` to make the code run.
 If it runs successfully, you'll see a new, empty file open up in VS Code with the correct file name.

 If you're a Mac user, you may have to take a couple of additional steps.